harshavardhansonthe-dotcom/-EDA_Task_19Aug/README.md

 and 1. - Saved the preprocessed dataset as `data/preprocessed_data.csv`. - All steps are documented in `preprocessing.ipynb`.

-## Day 5
+## Day 6 – Export Data for Power BI - Loaded preprocessed dataset from Day 5. - Verified data integrity and structure. - Exported final dataset as
-– Data Normalization & Scaling - Identified numerical columns in the dataset. - Applied `MinMaxScaler` to normalize values between 0 and 1. - Saved the preprocessed dataset as `data/preprocessed_data.csv`. - All steps are documented in `preprocessing.ipynb`.
+`data/final_data_for_powerbi.csv` for visualization in Power BI.